felippemr/resume/RESUME.md

 _Software Engineer, Sep 2017 - Present_

+* Currently I'm the lead in a team with three engineers, so far I went through almost all the cycle of customer aquisition and engagement(sales, onboarding and  accounting management) creating tools to maximize the impact with less effort, hunting the right problems to solve and proving hypothesys with MVP.

 ### Globo.com (Rio de Janeiro, Brazil)

 _Middle Software Engineer, Feb 2014 - Sep 2017_